aurelia/documentation/English/docs.md

 > **Note:** Regarding #2 and #3: Do not rely on naming conventions inside plugins.
 You do not know how the consumer of your plugin will change Aurelia's conventions.
 3rd party plugins should be explicit in order to ensure that they function correctly in different contexts.

+#### Promises

+By default, Aurelia uses ES6 native Promises or a polyfill.
+However, you can replace this with the excellent [Bluebird](https://github.com/petkaantonov/bluebird) Promise library.
+Simply include it in your page before you reference the other scripts.
+It will provide its own standards-compliant Promise implementation which is currently faster than native and has better debugging support.
+Additionally, when used in combination with the 6to5 transpiler, you can use [coroutines](https://6to5.org/docs/usage/transformers/#bluebird-coroutines) for improved async code.

 ### The Aurelia Object

 Since both a custom _main_ module and plugins do their work by interacting with the Aurelia object, we provide a brief explanation of that API in code below: